-Additional information relating to Freehold is available on SEDAR at www.sedar.com.
-Financial information in respect of Freehold and its affairs is provided in Freehold's annual audited consolidated financial statements for the year ended December 31, 2022 and the related management's discussion and analysis.
-Copies of these documents are available upon request from Freehold by contacting the Corporate Secretary, Freehold Royalties Ltd., Suite 1000, 517 - 10th Avenue SW, Calgary, Alberta, T2R 0A8, Telephone 403.221.0802, or such materials may be accessed via Freehold's website at www.freeholdroyalties.com.
+Additional information relating to Freehold is available on SEDAR+ at sedarplus.ca.
+Financial information in respect of Freehold and its affairs is provided in Freehold's annual audited consolidated financial statements for the year ended December 31, 2023 and the related management's discussion and analysis.
+Copies of these documents are available upon request from Freehold by contacting the Corporate Secretary, Freehold Royalties Ltd., Suite 1000, 517 - 10th Avenue SW, Calgary, Alberta, T2R 0A8, Telephone 403.221.0802, or such materials may be accessed via Freehold's website at freeholdroyalties.com.